 The high school curriculum is developed to embody those skills necessary to perform on the college admission exams.
 The District also provides specialized classes that focus on test-taking strategies and techniques.
 SAT, ACT, and PSAT preparation seminar classes are conducted periodically throughout the year.
-Information on class dates and registration details is available in the counseling office.
+Information about test preparation class dates and registration is available in the school's counseling or College NOW office.